 - All-purpose flour (Maida): For this authentic recipe, use maida or all-purpose flour.
 To make it healthier, you can also make this recipe with whole wheat flour.

-- Sugar: One of the main ingredient for this sweet shankarpali recipe.
+- Sugar: One of the main ingredients for this sweet shankarpali recipe.
 You can use the same amount of jaggery too.

 - Salt: Just add a little to balance the flavors.